alan-hamm/DataPulse-dev/README.md

    4. **Benefits of Adaptive Batch Sizes**

-      Adaptive batch sizes calculated by 'batch_estimation.py' allow the SpectraSync framework to better handle document variability and optimize resource usage.
+      Adaptive batch sizes calculated by 'batch_estimation.py' allow the DataPulse framework to better handle document variability and optimize resource usage.
 This approach reduces memory-related issues, as batch sizes are optimized for current system capacity and workload, ensuring smooth execution without overwhelming resources.

    5. **Monitoring and Iterative Adjustment**